Accurate trajectory alignment in cold-atom interferometers with separated laser beams: Experimental setup

 \subsection{Atomic fountain}

 Details about the experimental apparatus are given in our previous works \cite{Dutta2016,Savoie2018}.
 We recall here the main elements for completeness.

 We start our cycle by laser cooling and trapping about $10^7$ Cesium atoms in a magneto-optical trap (MOT) loaded from a 2D-MOT.
 We then launch an atomic cloud vertically in a fountain configuration with a mean initial velocity of about 5.0~m.s$^{-1}$.
-The launching is followed by $ 2~\textrm{ms}$ of optical molasses, resulting in a velocity distribution $f(v)$ characterized by the so-called Lorentz-B function (see Appendix~\ref{sec:appendix_vel_distrib}).
-Our effective cloud temperature $T_{at}\simeq 1.8~\mu\textrm{K}$ corresponds to a Gaussian velocity distribution of standard deviation $\sigma_{v}\simeq 11~\textrm{mm.s}^{-1}$.
+The launching is followed by $ 2~\textrm{ms}$ of optical molasses, resulting in a velocity distribution $f(v)$ described by the so-called Lorentz-B function (see Appendix~\ref{sec:appendix_vel_distrib} for a detailed discussion on the choice of fitting function).
+In the following, we will approximately characterize the atomic cloud by effective temperature $T_{at}\simeq 1.8~\mu\textrm{K}$ corresponding to a Gaussian velocity distribution of standard deviation $\sigma_{v}\simeq 11~\textrm{mm.s}^{-1}$.
 After the molasses phase, the atoms are selected in the state $|F=4, m_F=0\rangle$ with a pulse of magnetic field gradient and enter the interrogation region.
 The atoms interact with two laser frequencies driving stimulated Raman transitions coupling the two states $|F=3, m_F=0\rangle$ and $|F=4, m_F=0\rangle$.
 The Raman beams enter the interrogation region from two collimators and are retro-reflected.
 The beams are tilted by an angle $\theta_{0}=3.79(1)\degree$ with respect to horizontal direction (orthogonal to $\vec{g}$), in order to lift the degeneracy between the Raman transitions associated with $\pm\hbar\keff$ momentum transfer.

 To fine-tune the relative alignment between the two retro-reflected beams, we use a non-magnetic piezomotor-controlled mirror mount (SR200iNM-HS-200-2PZT assembled by Lioptec and Physik Instrumente (PI)) to hold the bottom mirror of 50.8~mm diameter.
 We control piezomotors driving either vertical or horizontal tilt of the mirror by steps with a typical size of 23~nm.
 We calibrated the step size of our mirror by recording the position shift of the retro-reflected beam on a CCD-camera and obtained angular variations of 0.39(2)~$\mu$rad/step and 0.38(2)~$\mu$rad/step for the vertical and horizontal directions, respectively \cite{footnoteMirror}.